evolarjun/amr/docs/AMRFinder-database.md

 ### HMMs

-All HMMs used by AMRFinder can be found in the library [AMR.LIB](https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/AMRFinder/data/latest/AMR.LIB) and with seed alignments and some additional data on our [NCBIfam ftp site](https://ftp.ncbi.nlm.nih.gov/hmm/NCBIfam-AMRFinder/latest).
+All HMMs used by AMRFinderPlus can be found in the library [AMR.LIB](https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/AMRFinder/data/latest/AMR.LIB) and with seed alignments and some additional data on our [NCBIfam ftp site](https://ftp.ncbi.nlm.nih.gov/hmm/NCBIfam-AMRFinder/latest).
 This library